 High Knee Drive

 During the actual workout, these same bands can be used for various speed training drills such as ladder, sprint, or cone agility workouts.
-Victorem also makes a Resistance Training Bungee Band which athletes can find a lot of benefit to as this band will raise the intensity of any workout by providing 360 degrees of resistance going against any motion an athlete makes.
-There are numerous drills that can be performed with this resistance band, and some of these drills can be found Here.
+Victorem also makes a Resistance Training Bungee Band.
+Athletes benefit from this as it raises the intensity of any workout by providing 360 degrees of resistance going against any motion an athlete makes.

-The main take away from this article is recognizing that to increase speed and agility muscles will need to be put through high intensity exercises to ensure that fast-twitch fibers are being utilized and worked out.
-One of the easiest and most beneficial ways to do this is by incorporating a few resistance band products into a warm up and workout to ensure that every motion is being challenged, so that when game time comes the athlete will have that first step drop that the competition is lacking.
+In order to increase speed and agility, muscles need to be put through high intensity exercises to ensure that fast-twitch fibers are being utilized and worked out.
+One of the easiest and most beneficial ways to do this is by incorporating a few resistance band products into a warm up and workout.
+Training with resistance bands gives the athlete an edge over their competition.